jordan4ibanez/fast_noise/README.md

 # fast_noise_d
  Fast Portable Noise Library.
-Translated to D
+Translated to D.

+ You can see the original C file here: https://github.com/Auburn/FastNoiseLite/blob/master/C/FastNoiseLite.h

 ## A small example on how to use the library: